Tag Archives: prevention

 Workplace safety should be an utmost priority for all businesses and operations, as it can significantly affect a company or organization’s most essential asset, its workforce, and can subsequently stifle productivity and have financial consequences.
 According to the National Safety Council, one worker is injured every seven seconds at work, about 4.6 million workers are injured on the job per year, and a total of 104 million production days are lost due to workplace injuries.

 To make your workplace safer, it’s not enough to comply with health and safety regulations; one must be wary of the common workplace injuries to take the necessary steps to prevent them.
-So let’s take a look at these injuries and the preventive measures you can take to help your workforce avoid them:
+It’s important to remember that if accidents do happen, either to yourself or a colleague, it would be best to speak with Schuerger Shunnarah Trial Attorneys so that the proper legal process can be followed to cover your injuries.
+Of course it would be best if nobody got injured in the first place though, so let’s take a look at these injuries and the preventive measures you can take to help your workforce avoid them:

 Slips, Trips, and Falls:

 According to the National Safety Council (NSC), slips, trips, and falls constitute 25.8% of all work-related injuries.
 Despite these being quite common, preventing these types of injuries is quite easy and straightforward.
 Good housekeeping can address the issues of slipping and tripping; your workplace should minimize any clutter on the floor to avoid tripping over them and any spills should be immediately cleaned up.
+Reputable commercial cleaning companies can also be a major help when it comes to spills and clearing clutter.
 To avoid falls, elevated platforms should have railings and ladders should be installed or placed on solid, even surfaces.

 Contact with Objects and Equipment:

 The next most common (26%) workplace injury is contact with objects, machinery, and equipment.
 There are numerous ways for one to be injured by workplace equipment: one’s limbs or clothing can be caught up in gears and moving parts, an employee can be struck by heavy equipment, or collapsing structures or packages could fall on anyone below it.
 As such, it’s important for one to properly stack and store objects, ensuring that the heavier objects are stored at the base.
 Workers should be extra careful and wary of moving equipment and objects to avoid getting struck or get caught by moving components.
-And everyone in the workplace and those operating machinery should wear proper protective gear and equipment.
+Everyone in the workplace and those operating machinery should wear proper protective gear and equipment to ensure their safety.
+This can include gloves, safety glasses, and heavy boots.
+Should you already wear glasses, these ansi Z87+ prescription safety glasses will assure safety as well as clear vision.
+Regular maintenance and inspection of equipment is also crucial to identify hazards before they cause harm.
+Employers must ensure that all workers receive comprehensive training on machine safety and emergency procedures.

 Overexertion: